DIY Coasters: 50+ Cute Ideas to Make, Gift, or Sell

 Get the Tutorial

-Learn how to make coasters with Mod Podge and dollar bin supplies!
-These DIY coasters are great for beginners, and also make great gifts.
+Learn how to make coasters with decoupage glue and dollar store supplies!
+These are great for beginners who are just getting started with crafting.

 Get the Tutorial